juliaguas17/PWA-Text-Editor/README.md

 ## Walkthrough

 ## Credits
-Thank you to my classmate Rebecca (https://github.com/rebeccalehew) for showing me how to properly incorporate IndexedDB into this project.
+Thank you to my classmate Rebecca (https://github.com/rebeccalehew) for showing me how to create a proper manifest file for this project.